andersnylund/master-thesis/notes/papers/Entering an ecosystem: The hybrid OSS landscape from a developer perspective.md

   - commercial actors don't have to behave like the rest of the community and can make shortcuts etc.
 - community sponsors can manage and orchestrate the whole project
 - a community has to stay healthy
-- Governance is crucial in a HOSS
+- Governance is crucial in a Hybrid OSS

 ### 2.1 A focus on the developer

 - healthy community should provide reward and motivation for further contribution
-- in HOSS discussion can be outside of the reach of the individual developer, which can hamper contribution
+- in Hybrid OSS discussion can be outside of the reach of the individual developer, which can hamper contribution
 - mentoring new developers and providing them the necessary information

 ## 3 Modeling the context